 Female sugar gliders have stomach pouches in which the young develop.
 Mature males have a scent gland on the forehead that looks like a bald spot.
 They have a similar scent gland on the throat and near the base of the tail, which they use to mark each other and their territory.
-Males weigh 4 to 6 ounces (110 to 160 grams), and the slightly smaller females weigh 3 to 5 ounces (95 to 135 grams).
+Males weigh 4 to 6 ounces (110 to 160 grams), and the slightly smaller females weigh 3 to 5 ounces (85 to 140 grams).

 Sugar gliders are nocturnal, which means that they are most active at night and sleep throughout the day.
 They make noises such as chirping, barking, and chattering.
 They feed on insects and on the sap, gum, and nectar from various trees and plants.
 In the wild, they live in colonies that nest in tree hollows.
 Sugar gliders are generally strong and healthy when proper husbandry practices are followed.
 On average, they live 9 to 12 years in captivity.
 (See table: Sugar Gliders at a Glance Sugar Gliders at a Glance Sugar gliders are generally 5 to 12 inches (13 to 30 centimeters) long, with a tail that is 6 to 9 inches (15 to 23 centimeters) long.
 Their fur is bluish-gray with a pale belly and a dark stripe... read more .)